 Let’s get started!

-Before you start stockpiling spare parts for your future commercial maintenance responsibilities, have a look first at some property maintenance trends.
-You can attend a trade show or research some relevant publications but whatever you do, make sure you take into account the experts’ predictions for the industry.
+Before you start stockpiling spare parts for your commercial maintenance responsibilities, be sure to look into property maintenance trends.
+You can attend a trade show or research some relevant publications.
+But whatever you do, take the experts’ predictions for your industry to heart.

-Property management companies are quicker to invest in new trends that promise savings in the long-term, increased efficiency, or better safety standards.
-This means that your field service company should be ready to deal with the maintenance and issues of these appliances and systems.
+Property management companies are quicker to invest in new trends that promise savings in the long-term, increased efficiency, and better safety standards.
+This means your business should be prepared to handle all aspects of maintenance for their systems and appliances.

 “As more tools like Google Home and Alexa come onto the market, businesses will find more ways to connect with people and make things easier.
 I think that will potentially help the field service industry.